django-fluent/django-fluent-blogs/README.rst

 TODO:

 * Provide a mechanism for custom fields, for example by using django-polymorphic_ for entries or a custom admin form.
-* Have integration with publication protocols (like django-blog-zinnia_ provides), done in a similar way like django.contrib.syndication_ works.
+* Have integration with blog publication protocols (like django-blog-zinnia_ provides), done in a similar way like django.contrib.syndication_ works.

 Installation